artfulKraken/DotFiles/README.md

 # DotFiles
 Configs (and supporting files) for .zshrc, .bashrc, .vimrc, gpg.conf that I run.
 These are almost all customizations I've picked up over time from others.

-## Install
+## Install and Update
-Install config files by running `sudo install.zsh`.
-Must have root priveledeges to run script.
+Install or update config files by running `install.zsh`.

 ## Script Actions
 ### Files / Dirs Backed Up